materialsproject/fireworks/docs/installation_tutorial.rst

 You should see the text ``howdy, your job launched successfully!``

+.. note:: In addition to ``howdy.txt``, you should also see a file called ``fw.json``.
+This contains a JSON representation of the FireWork that the Rocket ran.

 4. Check the status of your FireWork::

     launchpad_run.py get_fw 1